-A large percentage of users utilize a mouse when using a computer.
-It can be much easier to use than a trackpad, especially if you have been using a mouse for a long time.
-If you have ever experienced a lagging mouse then you know how annoying a problem it can be.
+Many users utilize a mouse when using a computer, which can be much easier to use than a trackpad, especially if you have been using it for a long time.
+If you have ever experienced a lagging mouse, you know how annoying a problem can be.

-There are different mouse related issues that can occur on Windows 10 some of it are in the list below:
+Different mouse-related issues can occur on Windows 10.
+Some of it is in the list below:

 - Mouse Freeze in Windows 10